How to Create a Realistic Pencil Drawing — Easy Step-by-Step Guide

 1. 1

 Lightly sketch the basic outline of your subject (e.g., a face, an object) using an HB pencil.
-Focus on proportions and placement.
+Focus on proportions and placement, using very faint lines that can be easily erased or blended later.
+Think of this as establishing the foundational structure of your drawing, ensuring that all elements are correctly positioned and sized relative to each other.

 Step 1: Lightly sketch the basic outline of your subject (e.g., a face, an object) using